Slipped Capital Femoral Epiphysis (SCFE) β A High-Yield UKMLA/PLAB Scenario (February 2025 Exam Theme) π¦΅

 Essential Insights for Medical Licensing Exams: Recognising SCFE and Its Emergency Management

-π PLAB 1 Exam Case Scenario
+π Case Scenario

 A 14-year-old boy presents to the Emergency Department with a 2-day history of worsening right hip pain.
 The pain started after getting out of bed and has gradually worsened.
 He is unable to bear weight and his parents report a recent change in his walking pattern, describing it as a "waddle."